 ARTICLE 9.
-The kicker of a free kick may not be blocked until he/she has advanced five yards beyond his/her restraining line or the kick has touched a player, an official or the ground (Rule 9-1-16-c).
+The kicker of a free kick may not be blocked until they have advanced five yards beyond their restraining line or the kick has touched a player, an official or the ground (Rule 9-1-16-c).

 PENALTY - 15 yards from the previous spot [S40: PF-RFK].